saveio-backup/edge/README.md

 $ ./edge account create --label="123"
 ```

 The shell will prompt you to ether the account password.
-Then apply the testnet assets for testing.
+Then apply the TestNet assets for testing.